dbw0011/sourcemap-demo/README.md

 1. npm install
 2. in build.sh and index.html, edit the access tokens, and the endpoints to point to your dev/sandbox/etc. instance

-To upload a source map:
+To build a source map:

 ```
 ./build.sh 123